flang-compiler/f18/README.md

 however, the headers needed small patches.

-To build and install f18, there are several options for specifying the C and C++ compilers.
+To build and install f18, there are several options for specifying the C++ compiler.
-You can have the proper C and C++ compilers on your path, or you can set the environment variables CC and CXX, or you can define the variable GCC on the cmake command line.
+You can have the proper C++ compiler on your path, or you can set the environment variable CXX, or you can define the variable GCC on the cmake command line.

+By default,
-If the compilers are on your path, cmake will search for GCC C and C++ compilers on your PATH.
+cmake will search for g++ on your PATH.
-The GCC version must be 7.2 or greater in order to build f18.
+The g++ version must be 7.2 or greater in order to build f18.

-Or, if you export CC and CXX,
+Or, if you export CXX,
-cmake will use the variables CC and CXX to find the C and C++ compilers.
+cmake will use the variable CXX to find the C++ compiler.
-These variables should include the full path to the compiler or a name that will be found on your PATH, e.g. gcc-7.2, assuming gcc-7.2 is on your PATH.
+CXX should include the full path to the compiler or a name that will be found on your PATH, e.g. g++-7.2, assuming g++-7.2 is on your PATH.
 ```
-export CC=gcc-7.2
 export CXX=g++-7.2
 ```